-The accompanying unaudited condensed consolidated financial statements of the Company are prepared in conformity with accounting principles generally accepted in the United States of America ("US GAAP") and pursuant to the regulations of the U.S Securities and Exchange Commission ("SEC").
+The accompanying unaudited condensed consolidated financial statements of the Company are prepared in conformity with accounting principles generally accepted in the United States of America ("US GAAP") and pursuant to the rules and regulations of the United States Securities and Exchange Commission ("SEC"), the instructions to Form 10-Q and the provisions of Regulation S-X pertaining to interim financial statements.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with US GAAP have been condensed or omitted pursuant to the rules and regulations of the SEC.
 The condensed consolidated financial statements include the Company's accounts and those of its subsidiaries.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
 In the opinion of the Company's management, the financial information for the interim periods presented reflects all adjustments, which are of a normal and recurring nature, necessary for a fair statement of the Company's financial position, results of operations, and cash flows.
-The results reported in these condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto included in the Company's annual report on Form 10-K for the year ended December 31, 2021, filed with the SEC on March 31, 2022.
+The results reported in these condensed consolidated financial statements are not necessarily indicative of results that may be expected for the entire year.
+These financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto included in the Company's annual report on Form 10-K for the year ended December 31, 2021, filed with the SEC on March 31, 2022.